PREPARE AND PREVENT

 FAITH BASED ORGANIZATIONS

-For now, we are abiding by the guidelines each individual church has in place with regards to mask requirements and any other prevetive measures for the protection of their congregations.
-Should any viral outbreak facilitate the need for DIstrict intervention and/or assistance, that will be the time such decisios will be made in conjuntion with the pastors.
+For now, we are abiding by the guidelines each individual church has in place with regards to mask requirements (even though the mandate has been lifted) and any other preventive measures for the protection of their congregations.
+Should any viral outbreak facilitate the need for DIstrict intervention and/or assistance, that will be the time such decisios will be made in conjuntion with the District's pastors.

 FROM BCDA DISASTER RELIEF